codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

     }
 ```

-The tests are passing, unlikely Brexit, everything is going fine in the code but having to setup the table manually isn't the best option, so just move that `setupTable` to the initialization of `DynamoDBHelper` and make it private.
+The tests are passing, unlikely Brexit, everything is going fine in the code but having to set up the table manually isn't the best option, so just move that `setupTable` to the initialization of `DynamoDBHelper` and make it private.

 ```java
 class DynamoDBHelper(val dynamoDbClient: DynamoDbClient) {